 Apply granules either by incorporating them into the soil before planting or by spreading them on the soil surface after planting.
 Prepare liquids according to the label instructions and drench the soil around the tomato plant.

 Q. How often do you fertilize tomato plants?

 Each fertilizer product breaks down or is used by the tomato plant a little differently.
 If using granules, applying two or three applications through the growing season usually suffices.
-Apply a liquid fertilizer every two or three weeks.
-Use caution and read product labels.
+Apply a liquid fertilizer every 2 or 3 weeks.
+Always use caution and read product labels.

 Bob Vila has been America’s Handyman since 1979.
 As the host of beloved and groundbreaking TV series including “This Old House” and “Bob Vila’s Home Again,” he popularized and became synonymous with “do-it-yourself” home improvement.